Devipriya97060/UNIX_assemblyprogramming/README.md

 +----- Makefile

 The lexyacc-code folder shall contain all source files for your compiler.
-Basi- cally, you can just use the provided folder and add your calc3i.c (and calc3c.c - cf. Section 3.5) file.
+Basically, you can just use the provided folder and add your calc3i.c (and calc3c.c - cf. Section 3.5) file.
 You can either create build artefacts in this folder as well, which is not so nice, but permitted, or you could create a dedicated folder for the build artefacts.